RutledgePaulV/defcash/readme.md

 ; you can also specify a :seed which is a map of arg vector to value ^{:seed {[1 2] 3 [4 5] 9}}

+; you can also derive custom cache keys using a function of the arguments ^{:clojure.core.memoize/args-fn #(mapv class %)}
 ```

 ### License